 The advantages of sorting and recycling plastics must become tangible for European citizens, says the EESC

 Opening the Circular Economy Stakeholder Conference at the European Commission on February 20, the President of the European Economic and Social Committee, Georges Dassis, said: "the transition to a circular economy is a great opportunity for civil society.
 It is already happening on the ground.
 We can feel it from the commitment and involvement of our businesses, the many initiatives taking place at local and regional level, ...

-In March this year, the European Commission (EC) and the European Economic and Social Committee (EESC) launched a joint European Circular Economy Stakeholder Platform.
-The 24 members forming the coordination group of the platform have now been selected and are preparing for their first meeting on 22 November.
+In March 2017, the European Commission and the European Economic and Social Committee (EESC) launched a joint European Circular Economy Stakeholder Platform (ECESP).
+The platform’s 24-member coordination group has now been chosen and the list of participants published.